Tuesday 14:10 UTC

 In the talk, we will share the details of the above new HDFS features, how we manage hardware/software in our clusters, and the status of sharing them in the open-source community.

-Leon Gao is the software engineer in Uber working on the data infrastructure.
-He is also an active contributor of Apache Hadoop (HDFS).Wednesday 15:50 UTC
+Ekanth Sethuramalingam is a software engineer in Uber working on data infrastructure, he is also an Apache HDFS contributor.

 Alluxio Data Orchestration for Machine Learning